ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 ### Systemd Configuration

-To access the notebook directly in HTTPS from the VM's IP address, traffic needs to be redirected from Jupyter Notebook's default port to port 443.
+To access Jupyter Notebook directly from the VM's IP address, traffic needs to be redirected from the default port to port 443.
 A systemd service is created for this purpose:

 ```
 sudo nano /etc/systemd/system/redirect-https.service